meghna512/commentsbaord/readme.md

 # Discussion Board

-This is a [NodeJS](https://nodejs.org/en/) based project wherein a discussion board is provided to the customers(similar to facebook) where user can add his/her comment to the feed.
-This project is implemented keeping in mind role based access control.
+A [Node JS](https://nodejs.org/en/) based app that provides a discussion board to its customers where he/she can add comments to the feed(similar to facebook, but much simpler).
+This app is built keeping in mind Role Based Access Control(RBAC) which restricts access to resources based on a user’s role i.e. only authorised users are allowed access to certain resources like create a comment on the board, edit and delete comment etc.

 ## Setup Locally

 1. Clone discussionboard project ```https://github.com/meghna512/discussionboard.git```
+2. ```npm install```
+3. Create ```.env``` similar to .env.example
-2. Go to terminal inside discussionboard project and run ```node index.js``` command.
+4. Go to terminal inside discussionboard project and run ```node index.js``` command.

 ## About Project